ska-sa/katcbfprecommit/README.md

 # Python pre-commit Workflow
 A Python, pre-commit workflow for auto-formatting code and checking for inconsistencies in style, design and complexity according to [PEP8]([https://www.python.org/dev/peps/pep-0008/](https://www.python.org/dev/peps/pep-0008/)) guidelines.
-It also checks for compliance with Python docstring conventions [PEP257](https://www.python.org/dev/peps/pep-0257/).
+It also checks for compliance with Python docstring conventions [PEP257](https://www.python.org/dev/peps/pep-0257/) and supports [mypy](https://mypy.readthedocs.io/en/stable/index.html) type checking if static typing is used.

 The workflow runs whenever Python code is to be committed to a git repository using `git commit`.